Patrick Wisdom Player Props: Cubs vs. Nationals

-Patrick Wisdom, with a slugging percentage of .382 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs against the Washington Nationals, with Trevor Williams on the hill, May 2 at 7:05 PM ET.
+The Chicago Cubs and Patrick Wisdom (.500 slugging percentage over his past 10 games, including three homers), take on starter Jake Irvin and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Nationals.
+In his last game, he hit a home run while going 1-for-4 against the Nationals.

 Patrick Wisdom Game Info & Props vs. the Nationals